paketo-buildpacks/rfcs/text/0000-builder-config.md

 The buildpack logic in `Paketo` largely remains the same, except these environment variables might need to be injected during the `build` and `detect` phases.

-The environment variables may ideally also take precendence over any user provided values to ensure that the operators have full control over their builders.
+The environment variables may be able to take precedence over user-provided values, if configured to, which ensures that operators can take full control over their builders if that is required.

 ## Detailed Explanation